froukje/datamapu/content/posts/classical_ml/random_forest.md

 **Cons**

-* Rabdom Forests are less interpretable than a single Decision Tree.
+* Random Forests are less interpretable than a single Decision Tree.
 * Random Forests need a lot of memory, because several trees are stored in parallel.
 * For a large number of trees and / or a large dataset they are expensive to train.
 * Although Random Forests are less prone to overfitting, they still may overfit if too many trees are used or the trees are too deep.